Skip to content

 Monitoring and maintenance

-Stay with your heater while it runs and switch it off when you go.
+Stay with your heater while it runs and switch it off with a dial timer when you go.
 Check it for damage or wear before each use.
 Clean it often to stop dust buildup, which can start fires.

 Keep in mind even with these steps, a patio heater isn't the best choice for garage use.
 Look into safer options for worry-free heat.